“I was scared, but I knew it had to be done.”

 Palmisano’s process started with a simple recommendation to undergo genetic testing from her cousin, an ovarian cancer survivor who was diagnosed early and able to combat her condition.
 In fact, it was that same cousin who effectively initiated all the women in her family to get tested.
 In both instances, Palmisano and her cousin tested positive for the specific BRCA2 gene, which increases the likelihood of cancer in the ovaries as well as the breast.

-The team at DMG’s High Risk Breast Clinic provides comprehensive breast cancer screening, genetic risk evaluation and counseling for patients if they are at increased risk of breast cancer.
+The team at our High Risk Breast Clinic provides comprehensive breast cancer screening, genetic risk evaluation and counseling for patients if they are at increased risk of breast cancer.

-For Palmisano, her treatment program at DMG’s High-Risk Breast Clinic culminated in the decision to undergo a double mastectomy, to combat the risks she faced after testing positive for the BRCA gene.
-She feels the decision was an autonomous one-an opportunity for which she is grateful to her entire care team at DMG.
+For Palmisano, her treatment program at Duly’s High-Risk Breast Clinic culminated in the decision to undergo a double mastectomy, to combat the risks she faced after testing positive for the BRCA gene.
+She feels the decision was an autonomous one-an opportunity for which she is grateful to her entire care team at Duly.

 “Dr. Amrit Mangat called me herself to deliver the results of my test and later during my consultation she presented all the options, and let me make the decision on which course of treatment was right for me,” says Palmisano.
 “She was always uplifting and very positive about the whole thing.
 I didn’t have a doubt that she was the right doctor for me.”

-As part of its overall dedication to women’s health, DuPage Medical Group works to treat and raise awareness of breast cancer with patients year round and, as a result, is a leader in providing breast health care to patients in the region.
+As part of its overall dedication to women’s health, Duly Health and Care works to treat and raise awareness of breast cancer with patients year round and, as a result, is a leader in providing breast health care to patients in the region.
 The radiology services, along with the team of physicians, which includes breast surgeons, medical oncologists, radiation oncologists, plastic surgeons and physical therapists, underline DMG’s commitment to patient wellness, from screening and diagnosis to treatment and survivorship.
 Breast cancer is not something that should only be thought of during the month of October, but throughout the year as an ongoing health mission.